• Skip to main content

 When you return, you will have hot and delicious chili all ready!

-• Stir well to combine. (step 3)
+• Stir well to combine.

-Recipe Notes:
+Recipe Tips

 • The best way to tell if this sweet potato chili is ready is by the sweet potatoes.
 When the sweet potatoes are soft, you are basically good to go.
 I like to make sure as many of the sweet potatoes as possible are on the bottom of the pot so that they are more likely to evenly soften.

-• You can add some meat into the mix if you would like--I do quite often to make the hubby happy.
+• You can add some meat into the mix if you would like–I do quite often to make the hubby happy.
 When I add ground beef or turkey, I cook it in a skillet first and then add it in.
 If you find the chili to be a bit too thick once adding meat in, add an extra can of tomato sauce.

 • Add some heat to your slow cooker sweet potato chili as desired.Toss in some hot sauce, dice up a jalapeño or add some cayenne.
-Tossing in some smoked paprika is also a great idea if you want a smoky flavor--I do it so often now, I added it as an option for the recipe.
+Tossing in some smoked paprika is also a great idea if you want a smoky flavor–I do it so often now, I added it as an option for the recipe.

-What To Top Your Slow Cooker Sweet Potato Chili With:
+Slow Cooker Sweet Potato Chili Toppings:

-I usually serve this crock pot sweet potato chili with cornbread or this cornbread casserole, but the toppings are what really make any chili.
+I usually serve this crock pot sweet potato chili with cornbread or this honey cornbread casserole, but the toppings are what really make any chili.
 These are some of our favorites:

 • shredded cheese (Monterey, pepper jack, cheddar, etc.)